h8d13/Vase/.github/docs/ci_faq.md

 For full secure-boot setup: [Wiki](https://wiki.archlinux.org/title/GRUB#Secure_Boot_support)

-You can also fix this manually in terminal before install if you desire `$ timed `$ timedatectl set-timezone Asia/Honk_Kong`

 Sometimes if the CMOS battery of a BIOS is dead, the issue is that your preferred settings can get reset.
 And cause issues for example older BIOS can reset to `Octane RST` for SATA Mode / Same for clock.

 - Error with `chmod /root`